 A student who voluntarily attends or enrolls after his or her 19th birthday is required to attend each school day until the end of the school year.
-If the student incurs more than five undocumented absences in a semester, the district may revoke the student's enrollment.
+If the student incurs more than five unexcused absences in a semester, the district may revoke the student's enrollment.
 The student's presence on school property thereafter would be unauthorized and may be considered trespassing.
 [See policy FEA for more information.]

-Exemptions to Compulsory Attendance
+Compulsory Attendance - Exemptions